Frequently Asked Questions

 Are you a non-profit organization?

-People already have little money to give to the charities they love to support.
-We don't believe they need another organization asking for money they don't have to begin with.
+Needless to say, we don't believe that the label "NGO, or Non For Profit" automatically qualifies an organization as being honest, transparent, and committed to its mission of change, support, or change.
+This is a myth.People already have little money to give to the charities they love to support.
+We don't believe they need another "organization" asking for money they can't afford to begin with.

 How will Repeace produce lasting social change?

 By building a new kind of social leverage based on your demand.

 Activists are conditioned to land to a weblink, an organization, a petition, an organized movement of intellectuals, who have built a new "entity."
 Organizations are basically entities of inside the Civil Society.
 They gather your grievances and lobby our authorities when their action (or inaction) creates conflicts.

 For the most part it all ends up in smoke.
 Organizations are infiltrated, fought against.
 When they become movements they get co-opted by the political process.
 PACs become Super-pacs and cater to the old duality that keeps you in the Status quo.
 That is not radical change.